 Inactivated vaccines are made by inactivating, or killing, the pathogens (that is, bacteria or viruses) during the process of vaccine development.
 Heat or chemicals such as formaldehyde are used to inactivate viruses for use in vaccines.
 The main benefit of inactivated viruses — and the reason why they are used in vaccines — is that they exhibit the whole virus to the immune system, and because they are killed, cannot cause disease.

-The inactivated vaccine is the first type of vaccine that was ever invented.
-The history of vaccines, and of inactivated vaccines, in particular, goes back to the late 18th century, when an English doctor named Edward Jenner, who is widely known as the father of immunology, developed a vaccine for smallpox.
-Jenner’s smallpox vaccine helped eliminate a very serious disease that “devastated mankind for centuries,” as Dr. Stefan Riedel writes.
+The history of vaccines goes back to the late 18th century, when an English doctor named Edward Jenner developed a vaccine for smallpox.
+Jenner is widely known as the father of immunology.
+His smallpox vaccine, which used a live version of cowpox, helped eliminate a very serious disease that “devastated mankind for centuries,” as Dr. Stefan Riedel writes.
 Thanks to this vaccine, smallpox was eradicated in 1980.

 Scientists are working on many forms of COVID-19 vaccines, including an inactivated virus version such as in CoronaVac.
 Other types of vaccines in development include mRNA vaccines, viral vector vaccines, and protein based vaccines.
 Source: The Shared Microscope on Instagram.